 Bitcoin mining isn’t always profitable though and requires around $2000 – $3000 to set up.

-To learn more about Bitcoin mining, mining pools and the computers you need, read our guide on What Is Bitcoin Mining and How to Does It Work.
+To learn more about how to invest in Bitcoin, its mining, mining pools, and the computers you need, read our guide on What Is Bitcoin Mining and How to Does It Work.

 This is the best way to invest in Bitcoin for beginners.

 Coinbase is one of the worlds largest exchanges when it comes to cryptocurrencies.
 It allows you to purchase Bitcoin by using your credit/debit card.
 The website is user-friendly, and they make it very easy for you to set up an account.

 Coinbase doesn’t just allow you to buy Bitcoin though, you can also buy Ethereum, Litecoin and Bitcoin Cash.

 I have a full guide on how to set up a Coinbase account — be sure to check it out: The Complete Guide on How to Buy Bitcoin and Where to Do It.

 One of the things people like most about Bitcoin is that it allows you to keep your information private!
 So, for those of you who want to stay extra private, buying your Bitcoin on a peer-to-peer trading platform might be the best option for you.